Beto O’Rourke announces gubernatorial campaign, ending month of anticipation

 O’Rourke becomes the Democratic Party’s best shot in years at the state’s top job.
-He is known across Texas and is an avid fundraiser with 76-million voter contacts.
+He is a known entity across Texas and is an avid fundraiser with 76-million voter contacts.

+In an interview this morning on the Y'all-itics political podcast, O'Rourke said he would take his campaign to all 254 counties.

+“Yeah, I'm going to every single part of this state, and you cannot be too big city.
+You can't be too rural.
+You can't be too red.
+You can't be too blue for me and for this campaign it it's going to take all of us all of us to win and it's going to take all of us to get Texas on the right track," he said on the podcast.

 Beto’s name at the top of the Democratic ticket next year could drive turnout down ballot and motivate Texas voters to the polls.